-If you run a business that operates within a local area like Witney, then local SEO can be a great way to get yourself on the map, literally.
+If you run a business that operates within a local area, then local SEO can be a great way to get yourself on the map, literally.
 Certain Google searches will return a map with links to local businesses.
-This search feature is known as the local pack and it looks like this.
+This is known as the local pack and it looks like this.

 The local pack above appears at top of the SERP (Search Engine Results Page) when searching for “Accountants Witney”, followed by a number of organic search results.
-Different searches will trigger different search features (i.e. ads, videos, shopping results) which may change where the local pack is displayed.
-In the majority of cases it is displayed above the organic search results meaning it occupies prime SERP real estate..
+Different searches will trigger different search features (e.g. ads, videos, shopping results) which may change where the local pack is displayed.

 How to get into the local pack

-The local pack can contain up to three different listings, which is why it’s sometimes referred to as the local 3-pack.
-In areas where there is a lot of competition, such as “accountancy in Witney”, your business may be listed under more places, as illustrated in the image above.
-To maximise your chances of getting into the local pack you should do the following;
+The local pack can contain up to three different listings.
+If there’s a lot of competition businesses may be listed under “more places”, as illustrated in the image above.
+To maximise your chances of getting into the local pack you should do the following:

-- Set up a Google My Business account – Google My Business is Google’s answer to Yell, or the Yellow Pages, which helps Google to understand your business and show it for relevant searches.
-Bright Local reports that 75% of businesses’ GMB listing views are on Search, so the importance of getting set up on Google My Business cannot be understated.
+Google My Business is Google’s answer to Yell, or the Yellow Pages, which helps Google to understand your business and show it for relevant searches.
+Bright Local reports that 75% of businesses’ GMB listing views are on Search, so it’s very important to set up your Google My Business profile.

-- Optimise your website – You can help search engines understand further attributes about your business by schema.org markup.
-There are many different types of schema.org markup, but to get your business listed locally you should be using Local Business markup.
+You can help search engines understand further attributes about your business by using schema.org markup.
+You should use the Local Business schema markup for Local SEO.
 This can can help Google, and other search engines understand the location of your business.

-- Local links – Links from other websites that are local to your business can help you get into the local pack.
-Be mindful that just because a business is local to you doesn’t mean that a link will be valuable to your SEO.
+Links from other websites that are local to your business can help you get into the local pack.
+Just because a business is local to you doesn’t mean that a link will be valuable to your SEO.
 In some cases links from disreputable, low quality sources can actually have a negative impact on your SEO.

-- Search relevance – If Google believes that your listing doesn’t match a particular search query then you won’t appear.
+If Google believes that your listing doesn’t match a particular search query then your business won’t appear.
 Try adding more schema.org markup or changing your Google My Business category to more closely match the query.

 - Links from other websites